CI/CD for Node.js

 Buddy lets you choose from dozens of predefined actions.
 In this example, we'll add 4 actions that perform the following tasks:

-- Build and test Node.js app: download dependencies (npm, yarn, etc.), run tests, compile assets (npm tasks, webpack, etc.)
+- Build and test Node.js app: download dependencies (npm, yarn, etc.), run automated tests, compile assets (npm tasks, webpack, etc.)

 - Upload code to server together with compiled assets